EugeneK3584/TGtrader.Docker/README.md

  - [Ngrok](https://ngrok.com/download). <br>
  Or some other kind of proxy.<br>

-This essentually will bring you to miscoservices infrastructure that is managed by docker compose.<br>
+This essentually will bring you to miscoservices infrastructure that can be easily moved between hosting/cloud VPS providers and is managed by docker compose.<br>

 - All operations with stop and start , checking logs etc.. are standard for any docker container. <br>
 You can have unlimited number of intances inside single docker-compose file. <br>